Senior Legal Officer

 Sarah joined the ALRC in January 2020.
-As a Principal Legal Officer, Sarah supports the President and Commissioners by leading the legal team for specific law reform inquiries.
+As a Senior Legal Officer, Sarah supports the President and Commissioners by leading specific aspects of law reform inquiries.

-At the ALRC, Sarah has worked on the following Inquiries:
+Sarah led the Judicial Impartiality Inquiry in 2020-21 and has worked on the following Inquiries:

 Prior to joining the ALRC Sarah had a diverse legal career working as an international arbitration lawyer in private practice, as a legal advisor for international NGOs focused on prevention of torture and access to justice, representing clients before United Nations treaty bodies and regional human rights courts, and as an independent consultant advising civil society and governments on documentation of human rights violations and reparation for international crimes.
 She also served as a judicial associate/researcher in the Court of Appeal of the Supreme Court of Queensland and the Court of Appeal of England and Wales.